Firetoss-Agency/royal-rewards/wp-content/plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

-= 7.11.35 =
-Please update to 7.11.35 or above to ensure you are using the latest security enhancements.

 = 7.11.19 =
 Please update to 7.11.18 or above to ensure you are using the latest security enhancements.